Ця сторінка також доступна українською.

 Initially we had designated the Rohatyn new Jewish cemetery to receive all of the recovered headstones, and we transported many pieces there following the example of those who preceded us.
 However, an assessment of more than 100 recovered stones in Rohatyn in late 2014 by Rabbi Kolesnik of Ivano-Frankivsk led him to conclude that all had originally stood in the old Jewish cemetery.
 So on his recommendation, a decision was made to return all future recovered stones to the old cemetery, and to move the earlier stones there as well (see the Old Jewish Cemetery Rehabilitation Project).
 That move was made in early 2015.

-This project includes research into and application of stone conservation methods and materials; our learning will also be applied to the Old Jewish Cemetery Rehabilitation Project.
-We plan to make use of a variety of resources and experts in this task; see the References page for links to specialist organizations in Europe and North America, and for reference books and papers on the topic.
+This project includes research into and application of stone conservation methods and materials, a goal which will be advanced as a component of the 2019~2020 Fulbright project Marla will lead in support of the Old Jewish Cemetery Rehabilitation Project.
+We will make use of a variety of resources and experts in this task; see the References page for links to specialist organizations in Europe and North America, and for reference books and papers on the topic.

 The matzevot in Rohatyn deserve this care; each of them is an heirloom, and they have important stories to tell.
-Even before we are trained to handle and clean the headstones properly, we are encountering stones of great beauty, and some which once stood over the graves of known historical figures.
+During recovery actions and while working around the recovered stones in the old cemetery, we encounter stones of great beauty and importance.
 In 2012, while working on vul.
 Zelena, we found several large stones which had been unearthed by sewer work under the road.
-Even caked with mud, the image of a lion and some writing was visible.
+Although caked with mud, the image of a lion and some writing was visible.
 As washing and scrubbing continued in the evening, the full design became clearer, revealing a second lion, a crown, and more script.
 Returning the next morning, translation of the text revealed that the stone belonged to a prominent rabbi in Rohatyn.
-The stone was transported to the cemetery; soon after a Hasidic group built an ohel over three graves of rabbis in the old Jewish cemetery, and returned this stone to its place as the first reconnected stone since the war.
+The stone was transported to the cemetery; soon after, a Hasidic group returned this stone to its proper place in an ohel they had built over three graves of rabbis in the old Jewish cemetery just a year earlier, as the first reconnected stone since the war.

 Documentation of the Matzevot and Fragments